A REVIEW OF ALCIBIADES THE SCHOOLBOY

-A review of L'Alcibiade fanciullo a scola by Antonio Rocco, Venice, 1651, translated from the Italian by J. C. Rawnsley as Alcibiades the Schoolboy, Entimos Press, 2000.
+L'Alcibiade fanciullo a scola by Antonio Rocco was published in Venice in 1651, and translated from the Italian by J. C. Rawnsley as Alcibiades the Schoolboy, published by the Entimos Press in Amsterdam in 2000.

 Serious fun *****

 by Edmund Marlowe, 24 July 2014